 Offshore:

-• Offshore Limited Liability Company (OLLC)
+• Offshore limited liability company (OLLC)

-4. Finalize and register your trade name:
+Step 4 – Finalize and register your trade name:

 Choose an appropriate trade name for your business in Dubai.
 The UAE has strict conventions and regulations that you need to follow.
 To get the necessary approvals from the DED or specific authorities, make sure your name: